radish-es/casebook-property/content/casebook/title/iwasaki.md

 ---
-class: case
+type: case
 title: Iwasaki v R
 short: Iwasaki
 reporter: 1968 CanLII 1297 (CA EXC), 1 Ex CR 281
 year: 1968
-facts: Iwasaki had a large tract of land expropriated and liquidated by the Custodian of Enemy Property.
-He alleged this was a breach of trust, and that the authorizing orders in council are invalid.
+facts: Iwasaki had a large tract of land liquidated by the Custodian of Enemy Property.
+He alleged this was a breach of trust, and that the authorizing orders in council were invalid.
 issue: Whether the sale of Iwasaki's land was a breach of trust, or invalid under its enabling statute.
 held: There was no trust, as the Custodian held the property absolutely.
 The orders in council that enabled the liquidation were valid under the *War Measures Act.*
 public: true